Essays & Journalism

 New York’s Subway Is Still Not Safe, but Not for the Reason You Think

-For millions of commuters, the current state of the system is an urgent safety matter, too.
 Nearly three-quarters of the city’s 472 stations don’t have elevators, leaving millions of New Yorkers — including the elderly, disabled and caregivers with young children — with no choice but to avoid the subway altogether.
 This issue affects far more New Yorkers than does violent crime, but it is treated much less urgently.
-(The New York Times, 3/20/24; Illustration by An Chen)
+(Illustration by An Chen) -

 The iPad was meant to revolutionize accessibility.
 What happened?

 It may be naïve to expect AAC technology to spring from the same conditions that support billions of people selling makeup and posting selfies.
 Maybe there needs to be a separate arena for developing technology products aimed at small populations of people who could truly benefit from them.
-(MIT Technology Review, 6/21/23; Image by Nico Ortega)
+(Illustration by Nico Ortega) -

 Special Ed Shouldn't Be Separate